SNL-WaterPower/WecOptTool-MATLAB/docs/user/optimization.rst

 Create an objective function
 ============================

 Next, we create the objective function we wish to minimise.
-Note, this function must be defined at the bottom of the script, although we will use it above.
-The full function is as follows:
+Note, functions must be defined at the bottom of the script, although we will them above.
+The complete code is as follows:

 .. literalinclude:: /../examples/RM3/optimization.m
     :language: matlab
-    :lines: 67-84
+    :lines: 63-91
     :linenos:
-    :lineno-start: 67
+    :lineno-start: 63

 The following subsections will describe each stage of setting up the objective function.